-Miyagi Prefecture Travel Guide
+Miyagi Prefecture Region

 Northeastern Honshu prefecture anchored by Sendai and Matsushima Bay's pine-strewn islands, plus Zuihoden mausoleum, coastal fisheries and access to skiing and hot springs inland.

-Matsushima Bay and Sendai - Scenic pine islands and Tohoku's largest city.
+Known For: Matsushima Bay and Sendai - Scenic pine islands and Tohoku’s largest city.

-Apr-May, Oct-Nov - Cherry blossoms and colorful autumn foliage; mild temperatures.
+Best Months: Apr-May, Oct-Nov - Cherry blossoms and colorful autumn foliage; mild temperatures.

-Sendai - Sendai Airport and Tohoku Shinkansen access.
+Gateway City: Sendai - Sendai Airport and Tohoku Shinkansen access.

-Why Visit Miyagi Prefecture #
+Why Visit Miyagi Prefecture#

 Matsushima’s pine‑dotted islets form one of Japan’s classic views; take a short cruise for up‑close island shapes and shorelines.
 Zuigan‑ji temple nearby offers painted sliding doors and quiet gardens worth exploring.
 Visit at sunrise or late afternoon to avoid mid‑day tour bus peaks and see light shift across the bay.